Rafael Casanova: The Spanish Succession

 The nominee could resign if his judiciary experience was not considered suitable; once appointed they were advised and supervised by the Consell de Cent, the general assembly of citizens.

 The ministries were assigned based on social classes, with the result that the chief minister candidates in the bag only contained corresponding names of those who had the title of "Honored Citizen", a distinction given to only those locals that were significantly distinguished public service in Barcelona.
-The sixth chief minister appointment was reserved for merchants, and the Sixth artisans and farmers.

 This policy worked effectively so lesser known citizens like the tailor Bartomeu Oliver, the sailor Macià Ros, or the barber Pere Torner governed Barcelona, as well as more renowned citizens such as nobleman Ramon de Codina o Antoni de Valencia, the lawyer Gabriel Bòria, the doctor Francesc Orriols and the merchant Jeroni Mascaró.

-There was a sense of gratitude in governing their own city, and the position was not taken lightly.
+There was a sense of duty in governing their own city, and the position was not taken lightly.
 Once the annual term ended, the judge would return to the ranks of citizenry, resuming the exercise of their professions.

 The repressive policy of the Viceroy Velasco began raising protests which raged from 1703 to 1704.
 Advisers who disagreed with his methods and his violation of the laws, feared that the new Bourbon king of Spain would try to impose the same absolutist politics that his grandfather Louis XIV had applied in France.